athornton/JupyterCon-2018-talk/talk.rst

 We expect that a researcher will use the "interactive notebook aspect of the LSST Science Platform" (by which we mean JupyterLab, or perhaps its successors) to perform this iteration.
-Effectively, we make the interactive environment a rapid prototyping tool.
-It has the following
+It is a rapid prototyping tool with the following characteristics:
-characteristics:

 * Relatively tiny subset of the data: a few terabytes, probably less.
 * The *real* analysis will be submitted to a batch system to work on petabyte-scale data.
+* We don't know what subset we want in advance.

 ----